Photo Taking, Editing and Sharing

 - If you'd like to apply a filter, select one from the tray.
 Swipe to the side to see additional filters.

-- If you would like to make adjustments to your image before publishing it, tap Edit to go back.
+- If you'd like to make adjustments to your photo before sharing it, tap Edit to go back.

-- Add a caption for your photo here.
-You can also mention another user or add hashtags.
+- Add a caption for your photo.
+You can also mention another person on Instagram or add hashtags.

-- Add the photo to your Photo Map by toggling the ON/OFF switch.
+- Add the photo to your Photo Map by turning the switch on.

-- Share your image to other social networks.
+- Share your photo to other social networks.

 - Tap Share when you're ready to share your photo on Instagram!